Vyral/donovans-tampa-bay/_posts/2021-07-19-who-do-you-have-in-your-network.md

 youtube_alternate_image: /uploads/network.jpeg
 youtube_code:
 ---
-Who Do You Have in YOUR Network?&nbsp;*Trust is the vglue of life.
+Who Do You Have in YOUR Network?&nbsp;*Trust is the value of life.
 It's the most essential ingredient in effective communication.
 It's the foundational principle that holds all relationships.”*&nbsp; Stephen Covey&nbsp;[CLICK HERE](https://youtu.be/gPdgSZAUgjE)

 **Good Morning\!**